SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 except that it is in the context of a class.
 Likewise, method and function declarations are written the same way.

+..
+Shapes are used as the example object because they're familiar and they have a sense of properties and a sense of inheritence/subcategorization.
+   They're not a perfect fit --
+   they might be better off modeled as structures -- but that wouldn't let them inherit behavior.

 .. testcode:: guided-tour

     -> class Shape {